luspi/photoqt/README.md

 - XCFtools - https://github.com/j-jorge/xcftools
 - libqpsd - https://github.com/Code-ReaQtor/libqpsd

 These dependencies are not needed for compiling PhotoQt.
-However, if they are installed, you can set PhotoQt (via settings) to make use of them for improved XCF/PSD support.
+However, if they are installed then PhotoQt is able to support a wider range of image formats.

 ## INSTALL